tytysam/100-days-of-code/README.md

 **Today's Progress**:
 <br />

 Kicked today off with a couple fun articles about some advanced SVG and CSS manipulations.
-Now I'm looking for excuses to animate bezier curves in CSS—stay tuned..
+Now I'm looking for excuses to animate bezier curves in CSS — stay tuned..

 Otherwise, I circled back to React after my fun-focused reads.

 Here's how I split my time:

+- Communicating with props
-- Building content with JSX
+- Structuring apps with class-based components
-- Deep dive into the nuances of create-react-app
-- Building some content with JSX
+- Handling async operations with functional components
+- Refactoring from functional to class components
+- State in React components

 **Thoughts:**
 <br />
+Today's content got a lot of fun ideas stirred up, so I'm stoked to carve out some time for personal projects ASAP as possible... :)

 **Link to work:**
 <br />